David Duchovny: Career

-Duchovny caused controversy when it became public that he was the primary reason for The X-Files moving filming locations from Vancouver, British Columbia to Los Angeles in 1998.
+Duchovny caused controversy when it became public that he was the primary reason for The X-Files moving filming locations from Vancouver, British Columbia, to Los Angeles in 1998.
 Many residents of Vancouver were upset with Duchovny over scripted jokes on Late Night with Conan O'Brien about the city's heavy rainfall, including one where he joked, "Vancouver is a very nice place if you like 400 inches of rainfall a day."
 (Duchovny's character Mulder would later reference this joke in the Season 5 episode "Schizogeny.")
 He also stated, "Of course, I'm tired of the rain.
 But if I wasn't married to a woman that lives in L.A., I'd stay in Vancouver.
 It's a lovely city."
 During the run of The X-Files, he also made several guest appearances in the cult TV satire The Larry Sanders Show, playing a fictionalized version of himself who is very attracted to Sanders.
 In the final episode of the series, he performed a parody of Sharon Stone's 'flashing' scene from Basic Instinct and a parody of Dr. Hannibal Lecter being introduced to Agent Clarice Starling in The Silence of the Lambs.

 Duchovny has guest-hosted Saturday Night Live twice (May 13, 1995, and May 9, 1998).
 Both shows were season finales.
-In 2000 he starred in the feature film Return to Me, a romantic comedy/drama directed by Bonnie Hunt and co-starring Minnie Driver and Carroll O'Connor.
+In 1997, he played lead role as a disgraced doctor with a drug problem who after losing his medical license, takes a job with the mob in the film Playing God.
+In 2000, he starred in the feature film Return to Me, a romantic comedy-drama directed by Bonnie Hunt and co-starring Minnie Driver and Carroll O'Connor.
 In 2001, Duchovny starred as Ira Kane in the sci-fi comedy film Evolution, alongside Seann William Scott, and had a cameo as hand model J.P.
 Prewitt in the Ben Stiller comedy Zoolander.
 He appeared in a celebrity edition of Who Wants to Be a Millionaire? in May 2000.
 He got to the $250,000 question but answered his $500,000 question incorrectly and lost $218,000, leaving him with $32,000.
 He appeared on Celebrity Jeopardy! in 1995 and 2010.